haiwera-silk-cd/magento-devdocs/_includes/config/setup-cron.md

 	* * * * * /usr/bin/php /var/www/magento2/update/cron.php >> /var/www/magento2/var/log/update.cron.log
 	* * * * * /usr/bin/php /var/www/magento2/bin/magento setup:cron:run >> /var/www/magento2/var/log/setup.cron.log

-**Example 2:** Contributing developers only (that is, you cloned the Magento 2 GitHub repository):
+**Example 2:** 仅贡献开发者 (that is, you cloned the Magento 2 GitHub repository):

 	* * * * * /usr/bin/php /var/www/magento2/bin/magento cron:run | grep -v "Ran jobs by schedule" >> /var/www/magento2/var/log/magento.cron.log

 The preceding works for contributing developers because if you cloned the GitHub repository you don't have an `update` directory and errors result if you run `magento setup:cron:run`.
-These cron jobs work in the Web Setup Wizard, which contributing developers cannot use for installing or updating the Magento application or components.
+These cron jobs work in the 网页安装向导, which contributing developers cannot use for installing or updating the Magento application or 组件.

 Save your changes to the crontab and exit the editor.